Azure-Samples/iot-edge-opc-plc/README.md

 ## Slow and fast changing nodes
 A number of changing nodes can be simulated with the following options.
 The nodes are categorized into slow and fast only for convenience.
-- sn: Number of slow nodes
+- sn: Number of slow nodes (default 1)
 - sr: Rate in seconds at which to change the slow nodes (uint, default every 10 s)
 - st: Data type for slow nodes (UInt|Double|Bool|UIntArray, case insensitive)
-- fn: Number of fast nodes
+- fn: Number of fast nodes (default 1)
 - fr: Rate in seconds at which to change the fast nodes (uint, default every 1 s)
 - ft: Data type for fast nodes (UInt|Double|Bool|UIntArray, case insensitive)